hoyelam/hoyelam/README.md

 ### 👨🏻‍💻 About Me
 I'm a software developer, currently focusing on iOS development.
 I'm currently working at @DeepLCom, and before that at several companies/startups like Somnox (the world's first sleep robot).
 I've also launched a few personal products while working full-time, the last three being Esportsfort, Thinkdrop 2, and Growrilla.

-- ⚙️ 6+ years of experience in professional software engineering.
+- ⚙️ 8+ years of experience in professional software engineering.
-- 📱 5+ years of experience in iOS development.
+- 📱 6+ years of experience in iOS development.
-- 🤖 2+ year of experience in Android development.
+- 🤖 2+ years of experience in Android development.
 - 👔 1 year of experience in leading/managing teams and projects
 - 📡 1 year of experience in back-end development.
 - 🏔️ Experience in industries: Sleep Tech, Healthcare, Education, Catering